 Everyone’s personal and financial situation is different.
-Some client’s needs are best met using a Will, and some require a Revocable Trust, sometimes known as a Revocable Living Trust.
-Neil T. Lyons will review your family situation, your assets, and your needs and can make recommendations that fit your specific needs.
+Some client’s needs are best met using a will, and some require a revocable trust (sometimes known as a revocable living trust).
+Our legal staff will review your family situation, assets and needs and make recommendations that fit your specific needs.

 Not every will must be probated.
 If there are no assets subject to probate, probate administration may not be necessary.
 Probate is a court process used to determine the validity of a will and oversee the payment of creditors and distribution of estate assets.
 Even if there is no valid will at the time of death, an estate may still be subject to probate.
 Probate is regulated by state laws, and there are specific procedures prescribed by each state for carrying out the process.

 New Life Events to Hire an Estate Planning Attorney

 Just Married/Remarried in Sarasota, Bradenton, or Lakewood Ranch

 Getting married is a joyous occasion.
 It’s also a timely opportunity to meet with an estate planning attorney to discuss the advantages and disadvantages of joint ownership of bank accounts and other assets, titling your primary residence, and ensuring that your spouse is recognized as your primary decision maker for both your health and finances.
 Just as important as the vows you make to your spouse are the plans you make for your new life, together.
 Don’t hesitate to contact our office to discuss your new marital status and how it affects other aspects of your life choices.